-The name of this next-generation optical disc format.
 Blu-ray discs (BDs) can store five times more information than DVDs, offering 25GB for single-layer discs and 50GB for dual-layer discs.

 It's so called because a violet-blue laser is used to read and write data.
 This laser is far more focused than the red laser used on CDs and DVDs, which enables BD discs to pack in far more digital data than their same-sized forebears.

 When TV pixels aren't quick enough to respond to fast signal changes.
 Very similar to Smearing, blurring occurs when your TV's pixels are too slow in reacting to rapid changes in the signal they're sent.
-It'll sacrifice definition, detail and depth of field.
+It will sacrifice definition, detail and depth of field.
 Plasma sets tend to be less afflicted by this problem.